ozzann/client-server-app/README.md

 ## The client-server application demonstrating wide stack of technologies for CI and CD

-This repo contains two applications written in different languages and the pipeline for their deployment with different technologies like Docker, Jenkins, Puppet and Vagrant.
-The goal of this project is to demonstrate variety of different tools used for Continuous Integration and  Deployment.
-As an example, a simple client-server application is considered.
+This repo contains client-server application and the pipeline for its deployment with different technologies like Docker, Jenkins, Puppet and Vagrant.
+The client part is a Node.js application providing a web-interface.
+The server part is a RESTful web-service.
+Alos for each of the parts there are automated functional tests.
+The goal of this project is to build a pipeline from the GitHub repository through a Jenkins build to deploy an application running in a Docker container, with a redeployment every time a change is checked in that builds and tests correctly.
 Since the project is presented as simplified version of a deployment cycle, there are only three virtual machines.
 One of them runs Jenkins, the other one is supposed to be a Production system.
 Becuase it's managed by puppet, there is also a virtual machine for Puppet Master.